What are SSL Certificates and How Important is Getting One for Your Website?

-Secure Sockets Layers are better known by their abbreviation – SSL.
-They are also known as Digital Certificates at times.
-SSL Certificates are a security standard which is used globally to help enable and make encrypted communication possible between a browser and a web server.
+Secure Sockets Layers are better known by their abbreviations – SSL.
+SSL Certificates are a digital security standard that websites around the world use to help enable and make encrypted communication possible between a browser and a web server.

-SSL Certificates work by digitally binding a cryptographic key to an organization’s identity, and these are used by millions of people and online-based businesses.
-These certificates help to minimize the breach of sensitive information, for example usernames, passwords, credit card information, emails and other sensitive information which could be at risk of being stolen or be tampered with by hackers or identity thieves.
+SSL Certificates work by binding digitally a cryptographic key to an organization’s identity.
+Millions of people and online-based businesses already do this.
+These certificates help to minimize the breach of sensitive information, for example, usernames, passwords, credit card information, emails and other sensitive information which could be at risk of stealing or tampering by hackers or identity thieves.

 Simply put, SSL Certificates allow private exchanges between two intended parties to happen.
 When the SSL Certificates are installed on a web server, they activate the padlock and the https protocol.
-This protocol allows for a secure connection from the web server to the browser.
-For example, when you enter sensitive information on and online shopping website, the https on your browser address window will be your indication.
+This protocol allows for a secure connection from the webserver to the browser.
+For example, when you enter sensitive information on an online shopping website, the https on your browser address window will be your indication.

-SSL Certificates are installed onto a web server to create a secure connection.
+SSL Certificates require installation onto a webserver to create a secure connection.
 This action generally serves two functions, which are:

 - To authenticate the identity of the website, which guarantees patrons that they are not visiting a bogus or fake website.